frequency-chain/docs/pages/Tokenomics/SupplyInflationDeflation.md

 * **Deflation:**

-Information regarding inflation and deflation has yet to be dermined and is currently under development.
+Information regarding inflation and deflation has yet to be determined and is currently under development.